-"Never before have so many key national roadway safety organizations worked together for a united effort," said Bud Wright, executive director of the American Association of State Highway and Transportation Officials.
-"The TZD National Strategy on Highway Safety brings together stakeholders in areas such as engineering, enforcement, education and emergency medical services, all with a vision to eliminate traffic fatalities.
+Registration Is Open Online for the 2019 Idealease / NPTC Safety Seminars stakeholders in areas such as engineering, enforcement, education and emergency medical services, all with a vision to eliminate traffic fatalities.
 This adoption and implementation of the Toward Zero Deaths vision by so many partners demonstrates a unified commitment and major step in the effort to transform our nation's traffic safety culture."

 The National Strategy includes initiatives that are effective in addressing specific factors contributing to crashes, have the potential to make a significant reduction in fatalities and serious injuries nationally, or address areas of growing concern.
 "As leaders in the transportation safety industry, we have a duty and responsibility to do what we can to accelerate the efforts to save lives on our nation's roads," said CVSA Executive Director Stephen A. Keppler.
 "Until the highway system is free of fatalities, our work is not finished.
-The TZD National Strategy outlines a number steps we can take in our industry to aggressively pursue a culture of safety www.idealease.com
+The TZD National Strategy outlines a number of steps we can take in our industry to aggressively pursue a culture of safety and eliminate highway fatalities."